What is skin gambling?

 Players can use their skins to bet on the outcome of battles.

-This real-world cash value led to skins being used as currency to bet on casino-style games of chance, similar to coin flips and roulette.
+This real-world cash value led to skins being used as currency to bet on casino-style public pot games of chance, like coin flips and roulette.
 Sites unaffiliated to Valve, such as CS:GO Fast, CS:GO Bux and CS:GO Wild run roulette spins as frequently as every 30 seconds.
 Players deposit their skins, which are then converted into coins or jewels of different value.
 These can then be used just like chips at a casino to place bets on games of chance.
-With no age verification process in place on these sites it leaves the door open for children to visit with virtually nothing stopping them.
+With no age verification process in place on these sites, it leaves the door open for children to visit with virtually nothing stopping them.